victorolinasc/junit-formatter/README.md

 - `include_filename?` (boolean - default `false`): dictates whether `<testcase>`s in the XML report should include a "file" attribute of the relative path to the file of the test.
 Note that this defaults to false because not all JUnit ingesters will accept a file attribute.
 - `include_file_line?` (boolean - default `false`): only has effect when `include_filename?` is `true`.
 Dictates whether `file` attribute should include line of the test after a colon (e.g. `test/file_test.exs:123`).
 - `automatic_create_dir?` (boolean - default `false`): create a directory that defined in `report_dir` before writing report files.
+- `project_dir` (string - default `nil`).
+Specifies which directory the test file paths should be relative to within the XML.
+If unset or `nil`, the path to the test file is calculated relative to the current working directory.

 Example configuration: